Which states have criminalised protest and what forms of protest are criminalised?

 Is the criminalisation of protest a proportionate action for protests which seek to disrupt the economy?

-Professor Luke McNamara, Co-Director of the Centre for Crime, Law and Justice in the Faculty of Law and Justice at UNSW Sydney, explains:
+Professor Luke McNamara, an Australian Human Rights Institute Associate and member of the Faculty of Law and Justice at UNSW Sydney, explains:

 “The right to protest means very little if it doesn’t include the right to disrupt.
 Interruption has long been at the heart of effective protest strategies.
 Some of the most successful and celebrated non-violent protests in history have focused on economic disruption – from lunch counter sit-ins in the USA during the 1960s civil rights movement, to economic sanctions imposed on South Africa during the 1980s in the struggle to end apartheid.